YottaDB/YDBDoc/ProgGuide/commands.rst

 .. parsed-literal::
    ZAllocate ^D:5

 This example specifies a timeout of five seconds.
-If YottaDB/GT.M reserves ^D before the five seconds elapses, ZALLOCATE sets $TEST to TRUE.
-If YottaD/GT.M cannot reserve ^D within the five second timeout, ZALLOCATE sets $TEST to FALSE.
+If YottaDB reserves ^D before the five seconds elapses, ZALLOCATE sets $TEST to TRUE.
+If YottaDB cannot reserve ^D within the five second timeout, ZALLOCATE sets $TEST to FALSE.

 At the time of ZALLOCATEing a name, no names previously reserved with ZALLOCATE or the LOCK command are released (similarly, LOCKing a name does not release names that have been ZALLOCATEd).
 For example, after ZALLOCATEing A and LOCKing B, LOCKing B does not release A, and ZALLOCATEing C does not release A or B.